elasticio/elasticio.github.io/_getting-started/webhooks-flow.md

 ![Selecting the webhook component](/assets/img/getting-started/webhook-flow/webhook-flow-02.png "Selecting the webhook component")

 Type `webhook` in the search bar to find it and click on *Choose Webhook* afterwards to select it.
-In the next step you will to create or choose an existing [credential](credential), as shown in the screenshot below.
+In the next step, you can create or choose an existing [credential](credential), as shown in the screenshot below.

 ![Add credentials](/assets/img/getting-started/webhook-flow/webhook-flow-03.png "Add credentials")

-If you have a credential for a webhook already, just choose it to proceed.
+If you already have a credential for a webhook, just choose it to proceed.
 Otherwise click on *Connect new credentials* link as shown on the screenshot above.

 ![Types of credentials](/assets/img/getting-started/webhook-flow/webhook-flow-05.png "Types of credentials")